mnisha4git/ALIENS_R_REAL/README.md

 The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!

-We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+We need you to write code that will create a table dynamically based upon a dataset.
+(StarterCode/static/js/data.js).
 We also need to allow our users to filter the table data for specific values.
 There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
 They are the only coding languages which can be trusted.